 New in SwitchBot

-The team behind the SwitchBot had been busy with app updates and the release of the SwitchBot API.
-The SwitchBot app has a new, more modern look and it’s easier to navigate thanks to new tabs.
+The team behind SwitchBot has been busy with app updates and the release of the SwitchBot API.
+The SwitchBot app has a new, more modern look, and thanks to new tabs, it’s easier to navigate.
 The functionality is still the same.

 REST API enables access to SwitchBot serves in a very easy way.
 To take advantage of this, you will need the SwitchBot hub.
 All devices registered with the SwitchBot account will be available via API.